ChaissonLab/SegDupAnnotation2/README.md

-# SegDupAnnotation2
+# Snakemake Workflow: SegDupAnnotation2

 ## Overview

 SegDupAnnotation2 is a snakemake workflow designed to count gene duplications given PacBio reads, genome assembly, and a gene model.
 Successor to [SegDupAnnotation](https://github.com/ChaissonLab/SegDupAnnotation).

-## System Requirements

-TODO
+Warning: This workflow is under active development and should not yet be assumed to be a final or portable tool.

 ## Installation

 Clone github repository.
 Create configuration file per config/README.md specifications.
 Then run `snakemake -c 1 -j 250 --use-conda` or  `snakemake -c 1 -j 250 --cluster "{params.grid_opts}" --use-conda -k`.
+This snakefile depends on [hmcnc](https://github.com/ChaissonLab/hmcnc/tree/ef8ae26e72830ed7433b8c14ffd2158f7c5ccb9e), an HMM based copy number caller which for the moment must be compiled first before use.

 ## Salient Output File Specifications